cloudevents/spec/cloudevents/extensions/attrschema.md

 ## Attrschema Document

 Attrschema is a [JSON Schema][json-schema] document.
-This document asserts what the CloudEvent context attributes must look like, ways to extract information from them, and how to interact with them.
+This document asserts what the CloudEvent context attributes MUST look like, ways to extract information from them, and how to interact with them.

 Although JSON Schema is used to validate JSON Documents, Attrschema provides an